vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/id/hindutva/articles/goel_sitArAm/hindu_temples_2/22_bib.md

 Arunachalam, M., *The Kalabharas in the Pantiya Country and their impact on the Life and Letters there*, Madras, 1979.

-Attār, Shykh Farîdu’d-Dîn, *Tadhkirāt al-Awliyā‘*, translated into Urdu by Maulāna Zubayr Afzal Usmānî, Delhi, n.d.
+Attār, Shykh Farīdu’d-Dīn, *Tadhkirāt al-Awliyā‘*, translated into Urdu by Maulāna Zubayr Afzal Usmānī, Delhi, n.d.

-*Bābur-Nāma (Memoirs of Bābur)*, translated from the original Turki text of Zahiru’d-dîn MuHammad Bābur Pādshāh *Ghāzî* by Annette Susannah Beveridge, Vols.
+*Bābur-Nāma (Memoirs of Bābur)*, translated from the original Turki text of Zahiru’d-dīn MuHammad Bābur Pādshāh *Ghāzī* by Annette Susannah Beveridge, Vols.
 I and II, New Delhi Reprint, 1979.

 *The Bible*, translated into English, several editions.